-First, we note that the circuit fidelity is often benchmarked by the normalized average fidelity of the single-photon state transformations \cite{clements2016optimal,flamini2017benchmarking}:
+Circuit fidelity is often quantified using the normalized average fidelity of single-photon state transformations \cite{clements2016optimal,flamini2017benchmarking}:

-This definition implicitly assumes postselection on full transmission of all injected photons.
-However, in many full-measurement quantum information schemes, such as boson sampling, such an assumption is inappropriate, either because full transmission is technologically not achievable \cite{wang2019boson}, or because the photon number at the input of the interferometer is indeterminate \cite{zhong2020quantum,zhong2021phase,madsen2022quantum,deng2023gaussian}.
-Moreover, in partial-measurement quantum operations, unmeasured output modes are more critical as they carry quantum information and remain unmeasured during operation.
-Therefore, we shift our focus from the \textit{input} to the \textit{output} single-photon states.
-Specifically, we study the \textit{preimage} fidelity of states occupying a single output mode to highlight the impact of photon losses on modes sensitive to quantum channel loss.
-In this context, the preimage of the single-photon state $\ket{\psi_i} := \hat{a}_i^\dagger \ket{0}$ which occupies output mode $i$, under the transformation $M$, is given by:
+This definition assumes postselection on full transmission of all photons.
+In many full-measurement schemes, such as boson sampling, this assumption is invalid because full transmission is technologically not achievable \cite{wang2019boson} or the input photon number is indeterminate \cite{zhong2020quantum,zhong2021phase,madsen2022quantum,deng2023gaussian}.
+In partial-measurement operations, unmeasured output modes are more critical as they carry quantum information and remain unmeasured during operation.
+We therefore shift our focus from the \textit{input} to the \textit{output} single-photon states.
+We study the fidelity of states as seen from the viewpoint of the output ports to assess the impact of photon losses on modes sensitive to quantum channel loss.
+For a single-photon state in output mode $i$, $\ket{\psi_i} := \hat{a}_i^\dagger \ket{0}$, the transformed state under a matrix $M$ is